rsalmond/TIL/isms.md

 # Ontology: the study of being, what is real
 # Epistemology: the study of knowledge, what is knowable

+### Semiotics: study of symbols and the communication of meaning.

 ---

 # Dualism (AKA mind-body dualism)